Shobhraaj/SynthCode/README.md

 - Python compilation passes for `main.py`, `backend`, and `inference`.
 - FastAPI smoke check returns `200` for `/api/v1/health` and a valid response shape for `/api/v1/analyze`.
 - `pytest` was not installed in the local environment during the last verification, so backend service tests were added but not executed there.
+- Baseline model was successfully trained and evaluated against `basakdemirok/AIGCodeSet` with ~72.7% accuracy.

 ## Current Limits

-The inference service includes a heuristic fallback until trained CodeBERT weights are available.
+The inference service now uses a trained token-based heuristic baseline model.
+A more advanced CodeBERT implementation remains scaffolded for future development.
 PostgreSQL persistence, Redis-backed job state/cache, and Celery execution are scaffolded, while the local API path currently keeps in-memory job/result state for fast development.
-Dataset licensing and GitHub Terms of Service still need review before large-scale training data collection.
+The `basakdemirok/AIGCodeSet` dataset has been integrated and processed for baseline training.